samboy/LUAstuff/README.md

 include `split`; this includes a simple `rCharSplit()` function to split a string on single characters (or to split on whitespace using `%s`).

+`rg32PureLua.lua`: This is an implemention of RadioGatún[32] using pure Lua 5.1.
+This is not a fast implementation, but it allows one to have RadioGatún in places running Lua 5.1 which do not allow libraries to be loaded (Adobe Lightroom Classic, Roblox, etc.)

+`fileStuff.lua`: This, along with luafilesystem (`lfs`) allows one to manipulate files.

 Tests are also included.

 # LUA versions supported